sebdisiena/Simple-Deep-Neural-Network-Keras/README.md

 # Simple Deep Neural Network Model using Keras

 ## Objective
-- Project to implement the Tensorflow and Keras libraries to train and test a multi layer neural network to classify a non-linear dataset into 2 discrete binary classes
+- Project to implement the Tensorflow and Keras libraries to (supervise) train and test a multi layer neural network to classify a non-linear dataset into 2 discrete binary classes
 - Dataset was produced using the Sklearn library

 ## Method